 Carbon Monoxide: The Odorless, Colorless, and Tasteless Killer

-We focus more on fire because it’s hot, hellish and visible.
+We focus more on fire because it’s hot, hellish, and visible.
 But, unlike fire, carbon monoxide sneaks up on you.
 Until you become deathly ill from CR poisoning (carbon monoxide poisoning), you don’t even realize you have a carbon monoxide problem.
 This is why it’s so important to equip your home or place of business with a series of carbon monoxide detectors.
-It’s also important to have professionals regularly service utility equipment that can potentially create the deadly odorless, colorless, and tasteless gas.
+It’s also important to have professionals regularly service utility equipment that can create the deadly odorless, colorless, and tasteless gas.

 One of these pieces of utility equipment is your furnace.